elastic/search-ui/README.md

 # Search UI

+**NOTE: This library is in an early Beta period, it is not yet recommended for production use**

 [![CircleCI](https://circleci.com/gh/elastic/search-ui/tree/master.svg?style=svg&circle-token=c637bc2af60035a1f4cb5367071999ced238be76)](https://circleci.com/gh/elastic/search-ui/tree/master)

 This is the top level workspace for all Search UI libraries.
 You won't find any code here.
 For more information and